Chart Color Schemes

 The level of residential development activity in Upwey - Tecoma is very low in comparison to the average area assessed nationally by AreaSearch

-Upwey - Tecoma has averaged approximately 10 new dwelling approvals annually over the past five financial years ending June 2021, totalling 52 homes.
-As of May 2026, 5 approvals have been recorded in this financial year.
-The area's population decline has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+Upwey-Tecoma averaged approximately 10 new dwelling approvals annually over the past five financial years, totalling 52 homes.
+As of FY-26, there have been 5 recorded approvals.
+The area has experienced population decline, with housing supply adequate relative to demand, resulting in a balanced market and good buyer choice.
 New dwellings are developed at an average expected construction cost value of $379,000.

-In the current financial year, commercial development approvals amounting to $697,000 have been recorded, indicating a predominantly residential focus.
-Compared to Greater Melbourne, Upwey - Tecoma has significantly less development activity, 73.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes.
-Nationally, this level is also lower, reflecting market maturity and possible development constraints.
+This financial year, $697,000 in commercial development approvals have been recorded, indicating a predominantly residential focus.
+Compared to Greater Melbourne, Upwey-Tecoma has significantly less development activity, 73.0% below the regional average per person.
+The limited new supply generally supports stronger demand and values for established homes.
+This level is also lower than nationally, reflecting market maturity and possible development constraints.
 New development consists of 88.0% standalone homes and 12.0% medium and high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development